yijunwu/camunda-bpm-examples/spring-boot-starter/example-web/README.md

 Then you can access REST API in browser: `http://localhost:8080/rest/engine` (provide login/password: user/password).

-The password is generated automatically so look for a similar console output:
-`Using generated security password: ...`

 Another endpoint to test: `http://localhost:8080/rest/engine/default/process-definition` - this will show you the deployed process definition.